versori/user-docs/README.md

 > External contributors should consult the
 > [Contributing OpenAPI specification changes](CONTRIBUTING.md#contributing-openapi-specification-changes) section of
 > the CONTRIBUTING.md guidelines for more information for contributing to the API Reference pages.

+### CLI command docs

+The docs for individual commands in ./latest/cli/commands are outogenerated from the cli repo using the Makefile.

 ### 🙋 Need more help?